Au-Haidhausen: History and description

 The balanced mixture of accommodation and living in Au and Haidhausen has shifted towards housing; this is due to the outsourcing of otherwise bothersome trades.
 Most jobs in the district lie in service industries and other public areas.

 Haidhausen accommodates the Bayerische Landtag in the Maximilianeum, the Klinikum rechts der Isar and the Wiener Markt.
 On the northern border the Friedensengel ("peace angel") towers above the city on the Isar plateau.
 If one follows Prinzregentenstraße from there to the east, around 100 metres along on the right hand side is the Villa Stuck, that the "Malerfürst" ("Painter prince") Franz von Stuck allowed to be constructed according to his own blueprints.
 As of 2004 the entirely reconditioned buildings of the Villa and the former studio is now an art museum.
-Further east down Prinzregentenstraße lies the Prinzregententheater, one of the most striking art nouveau theatre buildings in Germany; adjacent to which is the Prinzregentenstadion, which serves as a popular ice skating venue in winter.
+Further east down Prinzregentenstraße lies the Prinzregententheater, one of the most striking Art Nouveau theatre buildings in Germany; adjacent to which is the Prinzregentenstadion, which serves as a popular ice skating venue in winter.
 With the Maria-Theresia-Gymnasium in the south the district also accommodates one of the few German Schools of Excellence.

 With the Auer Dult taking place three times per year at the Mariahilfplatz, and the tapping of Bock at the Nockherberg in the Salvatorkeller of the Paulaner brewery on the Hochstraße (High street), rebuilt after heavy fire damage, Au has a significant amount of traditional daily culture.

-In the last few years, the average age of people in both borough districts has become lower.
-Just under a quarter of the borough's inhabitants are foreigners; by proportion, the east Asian population is the largest of Munich.